JennMartinez/Giphy/README.md

 - The page will automatically generate 10 buttons, each has an 80s theme.

-- If the user clicks on one of the ten buttons, gif's related to that button theme will appear.
+- When the user clicks on one of the ten buttons, gif's related to that button theme will appear, and an 80s soundtrack will start playing.

 - Once the gif's are generated, the gif will be "still" (no animation).